 • PD is an estimate of the probability that an obligor will default over a one-year horizon.
-For the majority of our Wholesale exposure, the PD is assigned using an approach where quantitative factors are combined with a qualitative assessment to determine internal credit rating grades.
+For the majority of the firm's wholesale exposure, the PD is assigned using an approach where quantitative factors are combined with a qualitative assessment to determine internal credit rating grades.
 For each internal credit rating grade, over 5 years of historical empirical data is used to calculate a long run average annual PD which is assigned to each counterparty with that credit rating grade.

-While the firm's default experience is incorporated into the determination of probability of default, our internal credit rating grades each have external public rating agency equivalents.
-The scale that we employ for internal credit ratings corresponds to those used by the major rating agencies and our internal credit ratings, while arrived at independently of public ratings, are assigned using definitions of each internal credit rating grade that are consistent with the definitions used by the major rating agencies for their equivalent credit rating grades.
-As a result, we are able to map default data published by the major rating agencies for obligors with public ratings to our counterparties with equivalent internal credit ratings for use in quantification and validation of risk parameters.
+While the firm's default experience is incorporated into the determination of PD, its internal credit rating grades each have external public rating agency equivalents.
+The scale that the firm employs for internal credit ratings corresponds to those used by the major rating agencies and its internal credit ratings, while arrived at independently of public ratings, are assigned using definitions of each internal credit rating grade that are consistent with the definitions used by the major rating agencies for their equivalent credit rating grades.
+As a result, the firm is able to map default data published by the major rating agencies for obligors with public ratings to counterparties with equivalent internal credit ratings for use in quantification and validation of risk parameters.

 - LGD is an estimate of the economic loss rate if a default occurs during economic downturn conditions.
-For Wholesale exposures, the LGD is determined using recognized vendor models, but exposure-specific estimates of LGD are employed where the recovery prospects of an exposure are more accurately captured by an analysis incorporating information about the specific collateral, structure or counterparty. - The definition of effective maturity depends on the nature of the exposure.
+For wholesale exposures, the LGD is determined using recognized vendor models, but exposure-specific estimates of LGD are employed where the recovery prospects of an exposure are more accurately captured by an analysis incorporating information about the specific collateral, structure or counterparty. - The definition of effective maturity depends on the nature of the exposure.
 For OTC derivatives, effective maturity is an average time measure weighted by credit exposure (based on EE and EEPE).
 For securities financing transactions, effective maturity represents the notional weighted average number of days to maturity.
 For other products, the effective maturity is based on the contractual maturity.
 Effective maturity is floored at one year and capped at five years except where the Advanced Capital Rules allow a maturity of less than one year to be used as long as certain criteria are met.

-The table below presents a distribution of EAD, Weighted Average LGD, Weighted Average PD, and Weighted Average Risk Weight by PD band for Wholesale exposures (excluding cleared transactions).
-The table also shows the notional amount of undrawn commitments and guarantees that are included in the Total EAD.
+The table below presents a distribution of total EAD, weighted average LGD, weighted average PD, RWAs, and weighted average risk weight by PD band range for wholesale exposures (excluding cleared transactions).
+In addition, the table includes the notional amount of undrawn commitments and guarantees that are included in the total EAD.